scrive/nix-workshop/code/05-package-management/01-dependency-management.md

 ## Version Pinning

-Even without Nix, there is a strong use case to fix the pin versions to a particular snapshot in time.
-This is to make sure no matter when we try to resolve the dependencies in the future, we will always get back the exact dependencies.
+Even without Nix, there is a strong use case to pin the versions to a particular snapshot of the registry.
+This is to make sure that, no matter when we try to resolve the dependencies, we will always get back the same dependencies.

 ### Package Lock